nhannguyen234/simple-voice-calling-assistant/README.md

 # Project Overview
-This is the simple project for virtual assistant developed from scracth using OpenAI for text conversation and ElevenLabs for TTS and STT.
+This is the simple project for virtual assistant developed from scratch using OpenAI for text conversation and ElevenLabs for TTS and STT.
 # Prerequisites:
 python>=3.11
 # Instruction and Information: